Skip to main content

 • 211 Texas or 877-541-7905 — Free and anonymous, available 24/7, 365 days/year.
 Get help finding resources in your community, help with food or housing, child care, crisis counseling, or substance abuse treatment.

 • Alcohol Abuse Helpline 1-877-232-9895 — Trained specialists available 24/7 to connect callers to help.
 Find facts and information about alcohol abuse.
-More information can be found at: Drug Abuse - Alcohol Abuse Hotlines Spanish - npin.cdc.gov/publications-language/spanish.
-Texas locations can be found at: Drug Abuse - Texas.
+Find more information at: Drug Abuse - Alcohol Abuse Hotlines Spanish - npin.cdc.gov/publications-language/spanish.
+Find Texas locations at: Drug Abuse - Texas.

 • Covenant House Crisis Hotline 1-800-388-3888 — Available 24/7 for youth and families for free.
-Operators provide counseling and give local referrals throughout the U.S. More information can be found at: Covent House website or visit the Covent House Texas website or call 713-523-2231.
+Operators provide counseling and give local referrals throughout the U.S. Find more information at: Covent House website or visit the Covent House Texas website or call 713-523-2231.

 • Texas Department of Family Protective Services — Hotline lists and information about reporting abuse or neglect, foster care services, childcare information.